 - During the refining process, if mineral oil becomes contaminated, Polycyclic Aromatic Hydrocarbons (PAHs) and other carcinogenic agents may get into the oil; PAHs are considered potentially carcinogenic and have links to breast cancer.
 Is that something you want to put on your skin?

 - Similar to petroleum jelly, mineral oil suffocates your skin with an airtight barrier layer and prevents it from normal breathing.
 Meanwhile, it attracts and draws moisture from the lower layers of the skin into the top layer of the skin, helping your skin appear smooth and soft.
-Great for a short time, but definitely not ideal for long time.
+Great for a short time, but definitely not ideal for a long time.

 - As you increase the usage of mineral oil, those lower layers gradually dry out.
 Your skin will eventually appear dull, exacerbating the look of any fine lines or wrinkles.